-The V2M-MPS2 motherboard provides one 100Mb/s Ethernet connector.
+The MPS2 and MPS2+ FPGA Prototyping Boards provide one 100Mb/s Ethernet connector.

-The Ethernet connector connects to the MAC/PHY on the V2M-MPS2 motherboard.
-The MAC/PHY connects to general purpose pins on the FPGA.
-The availability of the Ethernet function depends upon the design which you implement in the FPGA.
+The Ethernet connects to the MAC/PHY on the MPS2 and MPS2+ FPGA Prototyping Boards.
+The MAC/PHY connects to general-purpose pins on the FPGA.
+The availability of the Ethernet function depends on the design which you implement in the FPGA.